Alatriste (book series)

 - The books emphasize the Combat Pragmatist philosophy of the characters, often showing Alatriste's derisive thoughts on show-off opponents and foes who do too much Weapon Twirling and Rule of Cool.
 Then, in the series, he does exactly that, as the duels are often overtly spectacular or downright bizarrely choreographied (with instances like Quevedo chokeslamming a mook, Alatriste back kicking everybody and beating swordmen while barehanded, and characters doing the occasional Zorro sword trick).

 - WTH, Casting Agency?: The series is a much, much worse example than the movie.
-The entire casting has been panned by fans and creators alike, noting that it looks like the casting staff chose the worst actor imaginable for every role.
-Carmen Sánchez as Angélica was a Base Breaker comparable to the Daniel Craig portrait of James Bond, but Luis Callejo as Luis de Alquézar was considered by many as if Star Wars's Count Dooku had been played by Jack Black, and that is only the iceberg's tip.
+The cast was panned by fans and creators alike, noting that it genuinely looked like the casting staff chose the worst actor imaginable for every role.
+Carmen Sánchez as Angélica was a Base Breaker comparable to the Daniel Craig portrait of James Bond (only that without the ultimate good reviews), but Luis Callejo as Luis de Alquézar was considered by many as if Star Wars's Count Dooku had been played by Jack Black, and that is only the iceberg's tip.